nhoizey/nicolas-hoizey.com/src/articles/2017/07/27-so-long-disqus-hello-webmentions/2017-07-27-so-long-disqus-hello-webmentions.md

 If you use Disqus on your blog, please active the "Allow guests to comment" option in the settings!

-{% respimg "disqus-guests.png", "If you use Disqus, please allow guests to comment without an account" %}
+{% respimg "disqus-guests.png", "If you use Disqus, please allow guests to comment without an account", page %}

 # Comments history is not lost!